geoffrey-diederichs/404CTF_WriteUps/Reversible_Engineering_1/README.md

 0x5555555592a0:	0xa5b3bab8bdafa2a8	0xb933b638b1bcaa2f
 ```

 Our encoded password seems to be stored inside `rdi`.
-Since we are working on a little endian system, we can deduce that the character `A` is being encoded to `0xa8`, `B` to `0xa2`, etc. Let's calculate the offset between this instruction and the entry point :
+Since we are working on a little endian system, we can deduce that the character `A` is being encoded to `0xa8`, `B` to `0xa2`, etc. Let's calculate the offset between this instruction and the entry point using Python :

 ```python
 >>> 0x55555555520a - 0x555555555080